ajruben/portfolio/DOCKER.md

 - Debug configurations for Next.js
 - Port forwarding (3000, 3001)
 - Zsh terminal with Oh My Zsh
+- Git support (GitHub CLI can be added if needed)

 For detailed dev container documentation, see [`.devcontainer/README.md`](.devcontainer/README.md).